Investor Insight: Patterson-UTI Energy, Inc. [PTEN] Goes Ballistic – Investor Confidence on the Rise

-Patterson-UTI Energy, Inc.[PTEN] stock saw a move by 0.88% on Thursday, touching 2.99 million.
+Patterson-UTI Energy, Inc.[PTEN] stock saw a move by 2.16% on Thursday, touching 4 million.
 Based on the recent volume, Patterson-UTI Energy, Inc. stock traders appear to be active.
 The most recent trading volume of PTEN shares recorded 194.25M shares, which represents the daily volume of traded shares.
-Analysts estimates state that Patterson-UTI Energy, Inc. [PTEN] stock could reach median target price of $10.00.
+Analysts estimates state that Patterson-UTI Energy, Inc. [PTEN] stock could reach median target price of N/A.

 Patterson-UTI Energy, Inc. [NASDAQ:PTEN]: Analyst Rating and Earnings